| To read Snake Strides and Shimmers In — Year 4723, click here.

 to as Chinese tamales - to attending city festivals where

 the main event is dragon boat racing.
+The festival exists in

 remembrance of a Chinese poet who tragically perished over